No H1–H3 elements found. Showing placeholder content.

 Across our survey, competitor analysis, and desk research, the same pattern kept showing up.
 Managing shared expenses during group trips is messy, and six pain points stood out:

-• Time-consuming logistics: constant calculations, note-taking, or back-and-forth chat messages
+Constant calculations, note-taking, or back-and-forth chat messages.

 affinity mapping user pain points